mattermost/docs/source/archive/sso-ldap.md

 Benefits of integrating AD/LDAP with Mattermost include:

-- **Single sign-on.** Users can log in to Mattermost with their AD/LDAP credentials.
+- **Single sign-on.** Users can sign in to Mattermost with their AD/LDAP credentials.
 - **Centralized identity management.** Mattermost accounts can display user information from AD/LDAP, such as first and last name, email, and username.
 - **Automatic account provisioning.** A Mattermost user account is automatically created the first time a user signs in with their AD/LDAP credentials.
 - **Sync groups to predefined roles in Mattermost.** Assign team and channel roles to groups via LDAP Group Sync.